rust-lang/book/second-edition/src/ch07-00-modules.md

 you can choose whether those definitions are visible outside their module (public) or not (private).
 Here’s an overview of how modules work:

-* The `mod` keyword declares a module.
-Code within a module appears either immediately following this declaration within curly braces or in another file.
+* The `mod` keyword declares a new module.
+Code within the module appears either immediately following this declaration within curly braces or in another file.
 * By default, functions, types, constants, and modules are private.
-The `pub` keyword makes an item public and therefore visible outside of its namespace.
+The `pub` keyword makes an item public and therefore visible outside its namespace.
 * The `use` keyword brings modules, or the definitions inside modules, into scope so it’s easier to refer to them.